 Table of Contents

-The original Korean Bulgogi Burger is the Lotteria Bulgogi Burger.
-So when any Korean thinks of a bulgogi burger, the first taste that comes to mind is definitely the Lotteria Bulgogi Burger.
-It’s a really simple menu item with a sweet bulgogi sauce smeared over the bulgogi patty, yet it’s one of the most popular items at Lotteria and a beloved nostalgic food for many Koreans.
+The original Korean burger with bulgogi patty is the Lotteria Bulgogi Burger.
+So when any Korean thinks of a bulgogi patty burger, the first taste that comes to mind is definitely the Lotteria burger It’s a really simple menu item with a sweet bulgogi sauce smeared over the bulgogi patty, yet it’s one of the most popular items at Lotteria and a beloved nostalgic food for many Koreans.

 What Does Bulgogi Taste Like?